tulio-a-cardinal/new_life_condo-numbering/README.md

 # New Life Condo: numbering
-Reproduction of apartment numbering plates in [New Life Condo in Porto Alegre, Brazil](https://www.openstreetmap.org/way/945359857).
+This is a reproduction of apartment numbering plates in the [New Life Condo in Porto Alegre, Brazil](https://www.openstreetmap.org/way/945359857).

-In order to replace the original numbering plates from the apartment where I lived, I decided to create a generic and vectorized reproduction for all of the apartments in the condo.
+In order to replace the original numbering plate from the apartment where I lived, I decided to create a generic and vectorized reproduction for all of the apartments in the condo.

 ### Steps